Email Template Best Practices You’ll Fall in Love With

 Be Mobile Responsive

 We live in a mobile world.
-48% US consumers said their mobile phone is their primary device for checking email.
+According to IBM, 48% US consumers said their mobile phone is their primary device for checking email.
 Having a mobile responsive template is essential to ensuring a positive visual experience for your readers.

 Account for Gmail Clipping